briannlongzhao/briannlongzhao/README.md

-- 👋 Hi, I’m @briannlongzhao
+- 👋 @briannlongzhao
-- 👀 I’m interested in 🦈
-- 🌱 I’m currently learning 🦈
-- 💞️ I’m looking to collaborate on 🦈
-- 📫 How to reach me briannlongzhao@gmail.com
+- 📫 briannlongzhao@gmail.com
+- 📫 briannlz@usc.edu

+Most repos for course assignments and projects are not public, please contact by email 🧐

 <!---
 briannlongzhao/briannlongzhao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.